oslokommune/okctl/userdocs/src/usage/applicationyaml.md

 1. (optional) Create the namespace you specified in the application declaration(application.yaml), i.e.:
 `kubectl create namespace <name of namespace>`.
 This is only needed if the namespace you specified in the application declaration is not pre-existing.
-2. Commit and push the changes done by `okctl apply` to your infrastructure as code repository remote accessible for ArgoCD.
+2. Commit and push the changes done by `okctl apply application` to your infrastructure as code repository remote accessible for
+ArgoCD.
 3. Apply the ArgoCD resource to the cluster: `kubectl apply -f ./infrastructure/base/applications/<app-name>/<app-name>-application.yaml`